-Gluten-Free Mongolian Beef Noodle Bowls taste just like take out, swapping rice for chewy rice noodles!
+Gluten-Free Mongolian Beef Noodle Bowls taste just like the popular take out dish but swap rice for chewy rice noodles instead!

 Thank you times a MILLION for your supportive and excited comments, posts, and emails regarding my new eBook!
 It’s always nerve-wracking putting such a large and important part of yourself out there, especially on the internet but, while I didn’t think it was possible, I’m even more excited to help those of you who want or need to go gluten-free actually do it.
 I even had a couple people say they want to give the ebook as a gift.
 Yes, please!
 By all means, spread the GFL (gluten-free love, of course.)